foreveryone1/ObsidianNotes/Resources/bestiary/adventures up to rime of the frostmaiden/Yestabrod.md

 ## Legendary Actions
 >Yestabrod can take 2 legendary actions, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creature's turn.
 Yestabrod regains spent legendary actions at the start of its turn.
 >
+>- **Corpse Burst**
->- **Corpse Burst.** Gore, offal, and acid erupt from a corpse within 20 feet of Yestabrod.
+>	- Gore, offal, and acid erupt from a corpse within 20 feet of Yestabrod.
 Creatures within 10 feet of the corpse must succeed on a DC 12 Dexterity saving throw or take 7 (2d6) acid damage.
+>- **Foul Absorption**
->- **Foul Absorption.** Yestabrod absorbs putrescence from a corpse within 5 feet of it, regaining 1d8 + 2 hit points
+>	- Yestabrod absorbs putrescence from a corpse within 5 feet of it, regaining 1d8 + 2 hit points